Sofirn C8G Panga rechargeable tactical LED flashlight – 2,000 lumens, 635 metres. The state-of-the-art! Customer reviews

 Starting with performance, the Panga not only whacks out 2,000 lumens but, more importantly, 100,000 candela.
 Lumens tell us how “fat” the beam is, candela decide how far it will shine (see here for more).
-I’ve never before seen a tactical torch that throws a fat neutral-white hot-spot over 635 metres using the same formula as other torch makers, or 200 real-world metres, or do it for so long!
+I’ve never before seen a tactical torch that throws a fat neutral-white hot-spot over 635 metres using the same formula as other torch makers (which is 200 real-world metres) – or do it for so long!

 This is benchmark stuff.

 Any 2,000-lumen LED produces a lot of heat at full power, and tactical torches aren’t big enough to dissipate this heat indefinitely, so the Panga turns itself down from “turbo” to “high” after about six minutes… according to Sofirn.

 However the Panga uses an “advanced temperature control” system so that, with some air movement around the torch, it will run much longer.
 And when it does finally step down the difference is hard to spot – sitting at my desk with a stopwatch I couldn’t see it.
 In short, if I didn’t tell you that the Panga steps down, you’d probably never know.

 The 1,000 lumen "high" setting looks nearly as bright, and with a freshly-charged 3,000mAh 18650 rechargeable Li-Ion I got well over an hour of run-time at this level before it stepped down to preserve the battery (you can still go back to high or turbo if you want).
 Incidentally it features "constant current" technology, which means it doesn't get dimmer as the battery runs down.